How to React When Your Car Makes Noise When Accelerating

 Step 4: Describe your observations.
 Use concise and precise language when speaking to a service technician, which will help narrow the potential causes of the chirping or squealing noise when accelerating.

-How to react to roaring
+How to react to roaring when accelerating

 Step 1: Rev the engine.
 Do this with the car at a stop or parked by pressing the accelerator pedal.